 Transforming travel to and from King’s Cross

-A major, multimillion-pound investment into the infrastructure at King’s Cross railway station will transform train travel to and from London on the East Coast Main Line by replacing track, signalling and overhead line equipment outside the station.
+A major part of the £1.2billion East Coast Upgrade is our work to transform travel to and from London on the East Coast Main Line through a multi-million pound investment in renewing track, signalling and overhead line equipment at King’s Cross.

-The project is set to provide a once-in-a-generation opportunity to improve this vital part of the rail network, which carries trains bound for as far afield as northern Scotland, as well as many commuter services across the South East, and prepare the infrastructure for the future.
+The Upgrade is providing a once-in-a-generation opportunity to improve this vital part of the rail network, which carries long-distance trains bound for the North of England and Scotland as well as many commuter services across north London and Cambridgeshire, and prepare the infrastructure for the future.

 What the work involves